What Roade English Hub is doing....

 (h) Work as part of the Senior Leadership Team to ensure that phonics and early reading development is given a high priority across the school.

-Our other Assistant Head Teacher is the KS2 lead and Literacy Co-ordinator.
+Literacy Co-ordinator.
 This is crucial for the whole school development of literacy and we have found great benefits in separating the two aspects of ‘Reading Lead’ and ‘Literacy Co-ordinator’ in making an enormous job more manageable.

 On top of the usual Literacy Co-ordinator job description this role includes: